How to use Virus Scanner in cPanel

 To run a virus scan, follow these steps:

-- Under Start a New Scan, select which directory you want to scan:
+Under Start a New Scan, select the directory you want to scan:

 - Scan Mail: This option scans the mail directory in your account, looking for viruses in incoming and outgoing e-mail messages.

 You should run this scan if one of your recipients reports receiving a virus from you.

 - Scan Entire Home Directory: This option scans all of the files in your account.